GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 Starting from version 2, attached properties have been renamed to: ```Transition.Name```, ```Transition.Group``` and ```TransitionDuration```.
 **This is a Breaking change!**

-The new [sample app](https://github.com/Evolutionlab/Xamarin.Plugin.SharedTransitions/tree/master/src/Sample/TransitionApp) will include everything you need to play with this plugin.
+The new [sample app](https://github.com/Evolutionlab/Xamarin.Plugin.SharedTransitions/tree/master/src/Sample/TransitionApp) include everything you need to play with this plugin.
 Btw, I recommend to read all this page, expecially the few Android limitations.

 ## Usage